 Can I Give My Dog CBD Every Day?

-You can also give your dog small doses of CBD throughout the day when treating chronic conditions.
-The purpose of maintaining a consistent dosage is to ensure that CBD remains in the bloodstream at therapeutic levels so that pets are always comfortable.
+You can also give your dog small doses of CBD throughout the day to help manage chronic conditions.
+A consistent dosage ensures that CBD remains in the bloodstream at therapeutic levels so that pets are always comfortable.
 Cannabidiol taken orally remains active for 6-8 hours after ingestion, so create a timetable to make it easier to stick to a regimen.

 CBD is Safe for Pets